samster395/samster395.github.io/_posts/2021-4-9-Kite-Aerial-Photography.md

 ![_config.yml]({{ site.baseurl }}/images/AATP0189.jpg)
 ![_config.yml]({{ site.baseurl }}/images/AATP0039.jpg)

-Obviously you would normally trying to keep the kite line out of the picture, as in the second picture.
+Obviously you would normally try to keep the kite line out of the picture, as in the second picture.

 ### Setup
 ---